Alzheimer's Disease

 2. epigenetic aberrations that alter the normal expression of genes

-3. strokes responsible for lack of brain oxygenation
+3. cerebrovascular alterations responsible for lack of cerebral oxygenation

-5. failure of neurotrophic mechanisms to maintain neural survival
+5. failure of neurotrophic mechanisms to maintain neuronal survival

 6. oxidative phenomena that alter the metabolism of the brain

-7. a multitude of environmental processes that cause brain damage (microtrauma, toxic substances, inadequate drugs, poor nutrition).
+7. multitude of environmental processes that cause brain damage (microtrauma, toxic substances, inadequate drugs, poor nutrition).

-Especially Alzheimer's, in particular, and dementia, in general, have an important genetic and familial component, the risk of which is increased with harmful environmental factors and/or concomitant diseases (stroke, migraine, cardiovascular disorders, high blood pressure, hypercholesterolemia and dyslipidaemias, diabetes, hypothyroidism, anaemias and deficiency syndromes associated with folic acid and vitamin B12 deficiency).
+Alzheimer's disease, in particular, and dementia, in general, have an important genetic and familial component, the risk of which increases with pernicious environmental factors and/or concomitant diseases (stroke, migraine, cardiovascular disorders, arterial hypertension, hypercholesterolemia and dyslipidemia, diabetes, hypothyroidism, anemia and deficiency syndromes associated with folic acid and vitamin B12 deficiency).

-There are more than 600 genes distributed throughout the human genome whose mutational defects or alterations in gene expression contribute to the Alzheimer's-associated neurodegeneration process.
-Mendelian mutations in some of these genes cause familiar forms of early Alzheimer's.
-Meanwhile, other genetic variants represent elements of susceptibility that increase the risk of dementia in families where these genetic defects accumulate.
+There are more than 600 genes distributed throughout the human genome whose mutational defects or alterations in gene expression contribute to the neurodegeneration process associated with Alzheimer's disease.
+Mendelian mutations in some of these genes cause familial forms of early Alzheimer's disease; and other genetic variants represent susceptibility elements that increase the risk of dementia in families where these genetic defects accumulate.

-A key feature of Alzheimer's is that this disease, although manifested in adult life and old age, is actually undermining the population's brain at risk since the brain stops maturing around age 30 and takes about 3 decades to give symptoms.
-When memory failures occur, brain damage is already so significant that conventional drug treatments are ineffective and fail to improve symptoms or disrupt the destructive process of the disease.
+A fundamental characteristic of Alzheimer's is that this disease, although it manifests itself in adulthood and senescence, is actually undermining the brain of the population at risk since the brain stops maturing around the age of 30 and takes about 3 decades to show symptoms.
+By the time memory failures appear, the brain damage is already so significant that conventional pharmacological treatments are ineffective and fail to improve symptoms or interrupt the destructive process of the disease.

 Alzheimer's Prevention Plan

-There are currently 4 low-efficiency drugs for the treatment of Alzheimer's, developed before 2005.
-For the past 15 years no new drug has been approved by international regulatory agencies to treat this ailment.
-Defeated by the evidence, the international scientific community is concluding that the only way to defeat Alzheimer's is by intercepting the disease years before it manifests its first symptoms, for which it is urgent to put in place preventive plans to protect the at-risk population.
+There are currently 4 drugs with low efficacy for the treatment of Alzheimer's disease, developed before 2005.
+During the last 15 years no new drug has been approved by international regulatory agencies to treat this disease.
+Convinced by the evidence, the international scientific community is becoming convinced that the only way to defeat Alzheimer's is to intercept the disease years before it manifests its first symptoms, for which it is urgent to implement preventive plans to protect the population at risk.

-The International Centre for Neurosciences and Genomic Medicine, led by Dr. Ramón Cacabelos, Professor of Genomic Medicine, and internationally recognized scientist, is a global centre of reference for research into neurodegenerative diseases, with more than 1,500 scientific contributions and a vaccine (EB-101) approved by the U.S. Patent Office for Alzheimer's prevention.
+The International Center for Neurosciences and Genomic Medicine, directed by Dr. Ramón Cacabelos, Professor of Genomic Medicine and internationally recognized scientist, is a world reference center in neurodegenerative diseases, with more than 1,500 scientific contributions and a vaccine (EB-101) approved by the United States Patent Office for the prevention of Alzheimer's disease.

-EuroEspes' medical and scientific team has in recent years developed a Selective Programme for the Prevention of Dementia in the at-risk population.
+The medical and scientific team of EuroEspes has developed in recent years a Selective Program for the prevention of dementia in the population at risk.

-Prior to participating in this medical programme, it is possible to request genetic tests, which allow us to obtain the necessary information to be able to evaluate the risk of Alzheimer's development in an individual.
+Prior to this medical program, it is possible to request genetic tests, which allow us to obtain the necessary information to evaluate the risk of developing Alzheimer's disease.

-1. Prevention Plan for first- and second-generation family members with a history of dementia in the family
+1. Prevention Plan for first and second generation relatives with family history of dementia

 1. Medical examination

-2. Analytical tests (biochemistry, haematology, metabolism, neurochemistry, epigenetic biomarkers)
+2. Analytical testing (biochemistry, hematology, metabolism, neurochemistry, epigenetic biomarkers)

-3. Neuropsychological tests (cognitive and intellectual performance, emotional and behavioural status, psychomotor function)
+3. Neuropsychological testing (cognitive and intellectual performance, emotional and behavioral status, psychomotor function)

 4. Static and functional neuroimaging with state-of-the-art neurotechnology